nicolashenry/send-stream/README.md

 ## Getting start

-Serve all files from a directory with Fastify, Koa or Express (see [examples](#examples) folder for more advanced usages)
+Serve all files from a directory (also serve index.html from directories on trailing slash) with Fastify, Koa or Express (see [examples](#examples) folder for more advanced usages)

 Using Fastify: